Opentrons/opentrons/components/README.md

 ## contributing

-Make sure you have read the top-level [Contributing Guide][../contributing.md].
+Make sure you have read the top-level [Contributing Guide][contributing].

 ### unit tests